marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Integration.md

 | 2021.3.1     | 4.6, 4.8      |
 | 2021.2.1     | 4.6, 4.8      |

-**Run the following command** to deploy the Cloud Pak for Integration.
+**Run the following command** to deploy the Cloud Pak for Integration:

 ```
 /data/daffy/cp4i/build.sh <ENVIRONMENT_NAME>
 ```

-When this step is complete, up to an hour depending on your environment, you have the Cloud Pak running.
+When this step is complete, up to an hour depending on your environment, you will have the Cloud Pak running.
 This will install all of the Cloud Pak operators including foundational services and the Platform Navigator.
 The cluster is now ready to deploy additional services/patterns.
 At this stage, the cluster consists of common services and the Cloud Pak for Integration operators and some services in the following projects:

 **cp4i**